-5.1. for the development - Attendance at least 50% of the courses of the course - The course can be held face to face or online 5.2.for the development - Mandatory presence at all laboratories; of the academic - The laboratory/project can be carried out face to face or online; laboratory/project - Cadence Orcad 9.2 and Matlab softwares installed on the computers in the laboratory classroom; - Students come with the observed laboratory works - A maximum of 4 works can be recovered during the semester (30%); - The frequency at laboratory hours below 70% leads to the restoration of the discipline 6.
-Specific skills acquired
+5.1. for the development of the course - Attendance at least 50% of the courses - The course can be held face to face or online 5.2.for the development of the academic laboratory/project Mandatory presence at all laboratories; The laboratory/project can be carried out face to face or online; Cadence Orcad 9.2 and Matlab softwares installed on the computers in the laboratory classroom; Students come with the observed laboratory works A maximum of 4 works can be recovered during the semester (30%); The frequency at laboratory hours below 70% leads to the restoration of the discipline 6.
+Specific skills acquired sional Profes skills